Everything Musician Riley Green Could Want Is In The Black Belt Region Of Alabama—Even Musical Inspiration

 Back Where He Belongs

-The performer has gained an ardent following for his homespun and heartfelt tunes like “I Wish Grandpas Never Died,” “Bury Me in Dixie,” “There Was this Girl,” and “Different ‘Round Here.”
+The performer has gained an ardent following for his homespun and heartfelt tunes like “I Wish Grandpas Never Died,” “Bury Me in Dixie,” “There Was This Girl,” and “Different ‘Round Here.”
 His profile got a huge lift in 2020 when he was named the ACM New Male Artist of the Year.

 Success on this level is still pretty new to him, though he had worked hard on his music for about a dozen years before experiencing a groundswell of popularity aided by word of mouth and passionate fans sharing concert videos.
 “I played two or three nights a week for five or six years, and it went from small restaurants to bars to clubs to actual venues, and that’s when the record labels started coming around,” Green says.
 He kept his day job of framing houses until 2018, and says, “I hope I don’t go back to it.”

-A Better Pace for Green
+A Better Pace for Riley Green

 When he’s not out on the road or tending to business in Nashville, Green enjoys the relaxed pace back home.
-He believes remaining in his hometown turned out to be a good move for him, giving him a different perspective for his honest and straightforward songs that often celebrate his own neck of the woods.
+He believes remaining in his hometown turned out to be a good move for him, giving him a different perspective for his honest and straightforward songs that often celebrate his neck of the woods.
 “In Nashville, it’s easy to get caught up in what everybody else is doing.
 If there’s a song on the charts, or the top 10 songs sound like this, you want to go write with those writers and try to write that kind of song.
 I think it causes a lot of it to sound kind of the same and get a little monotonous after a while.”

 Instead, Green keeps doing what he’s always done.
 He writes songs about his own life and the places and people around him, without regard for whether it’s going to be a hit or not.
-For a guy like Green, that seems like a dream job—as long as he’s got some spare time to spend outdoor.
+For a guy like Riley Green, that seems like a dream job—as long as he’s got some spare time to spend outdoors.